teneeto/Tic-Tac-Toe/README.md

 - Clear understanding of separation of concerns
 - Readable and maintainable code
 - Familiarity with React Native and Expo
-- Confidence with algorithms and optimizations (Minimax, memoization)
+- Confidence with algorithms and optimizations (Minimax)
 - Proactive structure for scalability

 ---